 Kurt has devoted his life to birds and nature in all forms and enjoys spending time on ocean shores and Adirondack mountain tops.
-He recently attained 46er status; climbing all peaks over 4,000 feet in the Adirondacks.
-He has a BS and MS from the SUNY College of Environmental Science and Forestry at Syracuse, and spent a summer deep in the north woods of the Upper Peninsula of Michigan studying boreal flora and ornithology.
+He has a BS and MS from the SUNY College of Environmental Science and Forestry at Syracuse and spent a summer deep in the north woods of the Upper Peninsula of Michigan studying boreal flora and ornithology.
 His furthest travels have taken him to Mt.
 Everest base camp and Mandalay.
 He has worked as a freelance artist, environmental educator, wetland scientist, and is currently an environmental scientist with Greenman-Pedersen, Inc. Consultants in Albany.

 Mike Losito, Ph.D.

-Birding & Spring Nature 2018 marks Wayne’s 13th year as a program leader at Mohonk.
-Wayne served as the Buffalo Museum of Science’s first Administrator/Naturalist of Tifft Nature Preserve from 1983-1987, then Research Fellow and Curator of Entomology for the museum from 1987-2001.
+Wayne has led numerous nature programs at Mohonk Mountain House.
+He served as the Buffalo Museum of Science’s first Administrator/Naturalist of Tifft Nature Preserve from 1983-1987, then Research Fellow and Curator of Entomology for the museum from 1987-2001.
 From 2001-2016 he was Western Regional Entomologist for the NYS Department of Health.
 Since May 2016, Wayne has been Entomologist (Identifier) for US Department of Agriculture’s Animal and Plant Health Inspection Service.
-Wayne earned his MS in Entomology at the University of Wisconsin-Madison and PhD in Zoology from the University of Toronto.
-He has led nature tours from the Canadian Rockies to the Upper Gulf Coast of Texas, and Acadia National Park to the Florida Keys.
+Wayne earned his MS in Entomology at the University of Wisconsin-Madison and Ph.D. in Zoology from the University of Toronto.

 When you visit for Birding & Spring Nature Weekend, your overnight package includes: